vrandall66/front-end-submissions-public/1706/mod-3/personal-project/template.md

 #### Order Of Attack

 1. Create search bar that allows user to show stock information of individual stock
-2. Add ability to buy and sell stocks at current price
+2. Create stock profile page with ability for current user to buy and sell stocks at current bit/ask spread
-3. Track user portfolio's gains and losses over time
-4. User dashboard with major financial news, data viz of current state of portfolio
+3. User dashboard with major financial news, data viz of current state of portfolio
+4. Track user portfolio's gains and losses over time
 5. Add ability to have login / logout to allow multiple users
+6. Admin panel with ability to see and manipulate user data
 6. Have a leaderboard page in which all user's current portfolio worth is displayed
 7. User can create a group in which only the scores of members are displayed on the leaderboard.
 Invites sent via email.

 #### MVP